PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 Unless otherwise arranged, all Talk will be arranged at 3 pm on Saturday, and the time will generally be controlled at one hour.
 The registration is required for each event.

-### 05.16, 05.23, 05.30, 06.06.2021 Sundays 2pm

-{% include feature_row id="feature_row25"%}

-We are very pleased to offer a popular [mini-series classes on caring a family member who suffers from mental health illness](https://www.facebook.com/OregonChineseCoalition/photos/a.569398046766100/1386227885083108/) by partnering with Mental Health Association for Chinese Communities.
-If you are a member of Chinese American community, please email to health@pdxchinese.org for the priority code.

 ### 05.10.2021 Monday 6:30pm

 Community Safety Awareness Workshop